michalsko20/machine-learning-models-for-analyzing-data-from-ground-vibration-tests-of-the-F-16-aircraft/README.md

 ## Description

 This project contains the implementation of various machine learning models for analyzing data from ground vibration tests of the F-16 aircraft.
 The project consists of several Python scripts that enable data preparation, model training, and evaluation.
+Download zip from `https://data.4tu.nl/ndownloader/items/b6dc643b-ecc6-437c-8a8a-1681650ec3fe/versions/1`.
+Move BenchmarkData folder (from `F-16 Aircraft Benchmark Based on Ground Vibration Test Data_1_all/F16GVT_Files`) to

 ## Files